0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 That's it!

-Account C will have now consumed the note and should have new assets in the account:
+Account C has now consumed the note and there should be new assets in the account:

 ```sh
 miden-client account show <account-ID-C> -v